LambdaLabs/docsy-lambda-docs/content/en/workstations/power-requirements/index.md

 {{% alert title="Warning" color="warning" %}}
 Lambda workstations are high-performance systems and use a large amount of power.
-For this reason, **Lambda workstations can't be used with Uninterruptible Power Supplies (UPSs, or battery backups)**.
+For this reason, **Lambda workstations can't reliably be used with Uninterruptible Power Supplies (UPSs, or battery backups)**.

+If you use a UPS with your workstation, you might experience system instability and trouble booting.
 {{% /alert %}}